 Prior to joining the team at WSU, Chris was senior communications specialist in the Washington State Senate for two years where he helped develop communications strategies and provided written communications for both print and digital audiences.
 Before joining the Senate, Chris worked for 11 years as a reporter at the Tri-City Herald, 9 of them as its statehouse correspondent in Olympia.
 A proud graduate of Washington State University (’97), Chris received his bachelor’s degree in Communications.

-Administrative Assistant, WSU Office of State Relations
+Administrative Assistant, WSU State Relations

 Heather Dykstra is the Administrative Assistant to the Washington State University Office of State Relations.
 She was hired on in 2014 to work directly with the State Relations team in managing schedules, coordinating travel, monitoring bills and committee hearings, updating the State Relations segment of Newsbeat, and performing general office duties.

 Prior to her work in State Relations, Heather spent several years working as a Clerical Assistant in the Writing Assessment Office at Washington State University Vancouver.

 Heather is also a graduate from Washington State University Vancouver, earning her bachelor’s degree in English (’09).